Learn about the different views in Proposals and the process of managing a Proposal from beginning to end.

 The Proposal will stay in the New stage until you send it to the customer, or choose to manually "Send to Orders".
 You also have the option of marking the Proposal as "Lost", or you can delete the Proposal if you are not moving forward with it.

 Once a Proposal has been sent to the customer, it will automatically move to the In Progress stage.
 The customer can then view the Proposal and take action on it.

-Every Proposal will have specific Payment Terms that need to be met in order for it to move to Done.
+For the customer, every Proposal will have specific Payment Terms that need to be met in order for it to move to Done.
 If you are sending the Proposal as an "Approval" and it has a balance due, then the customer will need to Approve and Pay in full, Approve and Pay Deposit (with balance due later), or Approve and Pay later based on the payment terms you have configured: